Lung: Function testing

+Culinary uses

+Mammal lung is one of the main types of offal, or pluck, alongside the heart and trachea, and is consumed as a foodstuff around the world in dishes such as Scottish haggis.
+The United States Food and Drug Administration legally prohibits the sale of animal lungs due to concerns such as fungal spores or cross-contamination with other organs, although this has been criticised as unfounded.

 Other animals

 Birds

-The lungs of birds are relatively small, but are connected to 8 or 9 air sacs that extend through much of the body, and are in turn connected to air spaces within the bones.
+The lungs of birds are relatively small, but are connected to eight or nine air sacs that extend through much of the body, and are in turn connected to air spaces within the bones.
 On inhalation, air travels through the trachea of a bird into the air sacs.
 Air then travels continuously from the air sacs at the back, through the lungs, which are relatively fixed in size, to the air sacs at the front.
 From here, the air is exhaled.
 These fixed size lungs are called "circulatory lungs", as distinct from the "bellows-type lungs" found in most other animals.

 The lungs of birds contain millions of tiny parallel passages called parabronchi.
 Small sacs called atria radiate from the walls of the tiny passages; these, like the alveoli in other lungs, are the site of gas exchange by simple diffusion.
 The blood flow around the parabronchi and their atria forms a cross-current process of gas exchange (see diagram on the right).

 The air sacs, which hold air, do not contribute much to gas exchange, despite being thin-walled, as they are poorly vascularised.
 The air sacs expand and contract due to changes in the volume in the thorax and abdomen.
 This volume change is caused by the movement of the sternum and ribs and this movement is often synchronised with movement of the flight muscles.

 Parabronchi in which the air flow is unidirectional are called paleopulmonic parabronchi and are found in all birds.
 Some birds, however, have, in addition, a lung structure where the air flow in the parabronchi is bidirectional.
 These are termed neopulmonic parabronchi.